 Daniel K Dimitrov

-👋 Welcome to my personal page!
+👋 Welcome to my personal page.
 I’m a financial researcher and risk manager at De Nederlandsche Bank’s Financial Markets division.
-My research covers macro-finance, asset pricing, financial stability, and risk management.
+My research covers areas in macro-finance, asset pricing, financial stability, and risk management.
 I also teach part-time at the University of Amsterdam.

 📧 You can reach me at daniel.k.dimitrov@gmail.com.